 Great and magnificent frigatebirds take their name from frigates, a kind of warship once commonly used by pirates.
-It may sound like a strange connection, but the feeding behaviours of frigate birds do, indeed, have an air of piracy to them.
+It may sound like a strange connection, but the feeding behaviors of frigate birds do, indeed, have an air of piracy to them.
 The two species of frigatebirds found in the Galapagos are remarkable avian creatures, infamous for attacking other seabirds and stealing their food, a practice ecologically known as kleptoparasitism.

 Two species of frigatebirds are found in the Galapagos: magnificent frigatebirds (Fregata magnificens) and great frigatebirds (Fregata minor).
 Although these and other birds of the Fregatidae family can be found in other parts of North and South America, the Galapagos offers unique up-close viewing opportunities for visitors to the islands.

 Frigatebirds are most sought after for the huge red leathery pouches that the males inflate during their courtship rituals.
 However, frigatebirds are also fascinating to observe in the air, where they spend most of their time.
 These birds stay in flight for months at a time, taking advantage of their broad wingspan and the winds and air currents that move over the ocean.

 Unlike other Galapagos seabirds, such as the blue-footed booby, that are specifically adapted to dive deep into the water to catch fish, frigatebirds are more suited to flying in the air.
 Their large wingspan and sharply forked tails make them agile fliers.
 Their expert aerial maneuvering skills allow them to dip down to catch fish on the ocean’s surface.
 However, frigatebirds have another feeding strategy that does not require them to get too close to the water: They take food from more water-savvy birds by catching them mid-flight.